 Lightroom Classic — Raw Defaults

-Lightroom Classic’s Raw Defaults options (Preferences > Presets) provide a much easier and more intuitive way to assign and manage the default rendering of your raw files across multiple camera models.
+Lightroom Classic’s Raw Defaults options (Preferences > Presets) provide an easier and more intuitive way to assign and manage the default rendering of your raw files across multiple camera models.
 For example, you may want to change the default rendering setting (such as apply a custom camera profile, change the amount of sharpening, or enable lens profile corrections), on all of the images that you import from one camera model, but not from another.
-The Raw Defaults preference enables you to set custom defaults instead of having to first import files and then change settings.
+Raw Defaults enable you to set custom defaults instead of having to first import files and then change settings.
 Note: Raw defaults are also applied when/if an image is reset if the image is already in your catalog.

 Raw Defaults can be applied universally (across all cameras), or customized by camera model, ISO speed, and even serial number.
-To apply the same Raw Defaults universally, use the Master drop-down menu and select from either Camera Settings or Preset.
+To apply the same Raw Defaults universally, use the Global (Master in Previous versions) drop-down menu and select from either Camera Settings or Preset.

-• Choose Camera Settings to honor picture styles or profiles settings that you’ve set in-camera and preserve the “as shot” look whenever possible (Creative Styles for Sony, Picture Styles for Canon, Film Simulations for Fuji, or Picture Controls for Nikon).
+- Choose Camera Settings to honor picture styles or profiles settings that you’ve set in-camera and preserve the “as shot” look whenever possible (Creative Styles for Sony, Picture Styles for Canon, Film Simulations for Fuji, Picture Controls for Nikon etc.).

-You can apply one of Lightroom’s “Defaults” presets (Lightroom installs nine different combinations of Profiles/Lens Correction/Noise Reduction options which can be applied as Raw Default settings) or, create one of your own.
+You can apply one of Lightroom Classic’s “Defaults” presets (Lightroom Classic installs nine different combinations of Profiles/Lens Correction/Noise Reduction options which can be applied as Raw Default settings) or, create one of your own.

 • To return to Lightroom Classic’s default settings, choose Adobe Default.

-To set different Raw Defaults for each camera model, enable “Override master setting for specific cameras”.
+To set different Raw Defaults for each camera model, enable “Override global setting for specific cameras”.
 Then, select the desired camera from the Camera drop-down menu.

 Use the Default drop-down menu to choose between Camera Settings or Preset.
 In the example below I have selected a preset from the Defaults group that applies the Adobe Landscape profile, Lens Corrections, and Noise Reduction.